jesus-a-martinez-v/traffic-sign-classifier-cnn/README.md

-## Project: Build a Traffic Sign Recognition Program
+## Traffic Sign Recognition Program
 ### Overview

 In this project we'll build a convolutional neural network for the task of classifying traffic signs, using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, we'll then test it on new images of traffic signs found on the web.